smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         model: dcat:themeTaxonomy
         type: Property
     title:
-      description: 'This property contains a name given to the Catalogue.
-This property can be repeated for parallel language versions of the name'
+      description: 'Property.
+Model:''https://schema.org/URL''.
+This property contains a name given to the Catalogue.
+This property can be repeated for parallel language versions of the name.
+Model:''rdfs:Literal'''
       items:
         type: string
       type: array